hpdobrica/digital-garden-public/Habit Stacking.md

 date : 13-02-2023
 ---

-Habit Stacking is a strategy which is an expansion of the idea covered in [[Public/Implementation Intentions]], that relies on the fact that habits can be cues to other habits.
+Habit Stacking is a strategy which is an expansion of the idea covered in [[Implementation Intentions]], that relies on the fact that habits can be cues to other habits.

 Once we perform a habit, we can perform another one just after it, and use the momentum we gained from performing the first habit to make all the others much easier to do.